astropy/astropy/docs/io/fits/api/verification.rst

 ===============

 Same as fix, but will not print out informative messages.
-This may be useful in a large script where the the user does not want excessive harmless messages.
+This may be useful in a large script where the user does not want excessive harmless messages.
 If the violation is not fixable, it will still throw an exception.

 ``'warn'``